bryceblackwell21/Portfolio/README.md

 # 🗺 Bryce's Portfolio

-Welcome to my data portfolio!
+Welcome to my portfolio!
 Here, I document a summary of my Tableau, SQL, Python, R, and other projects.
 *Note: Projects are continually updated as I progress.
 See individual project repos for the latest files.*

 ## 📚 Table of Contents